BlueBrain/nexus/README.md

 Please head over to the [getting started] section for a description of various options on running Nexus and introductory material to [Linked Data] and the [Shapes Constraint Language].

-For more details, you can talk with the development team directly on [Github Discussions] or [contact them by email][nexus-team-email].
+For more details, you can talk with the development team directly on [Github Discussions].

 [architecture]: https://bluebrainnexus.io/docs/delta/architecture.html
 [documentation]: https://bluebrainnexus.io/docs/